Dalmia Bharat completes JAL asset acquisition, capacity rises to 54.7 MnTPA

 Plant-wise Capacity Details

-The acquisition encompasses four distinct manufacturing units across Madhya Pradesh and Uttar Pradesh.
-The details of the existing capacity at these locations are outlined below:
+The acquisition encompasses four distinct manufacturing units.
+The capacity details for these locations are outlined below:

 | Plant Location | Unit Type | Existing Capacity |